Public Law Libraries: Selected Readings

 Latest Additions(s) to Reading List

-"Digital dead end : fighting for social justice in the information age," by Virginia Eubanks. c2011.
+- Eubanks, Virginia, "Digital dead end : fighting for social justice in the information age," MIT Press, 2011.

 2) OREGON COUNTY LAW LIBRARY SERVICES